Keep a Daily Journal in Markdown

 # Add a reader-friendly date inside the file

-echo "$( date '+%A, %B %d, %Y' )" >> $filename
+echo "$( date '+%A, %B %d, %Y' )" >> "$filename"

-The next line of code uses echo and date to put the date inside your file itself, this time in a reader-friendly format that includes the day and omits hours and minutes (e.g., Thursday, June 22, 2023).
-Earlier, we used a single right-angle bracket (>) as a “redirect” to write contents to a new file.
-The double right-angle brackets in our script (>>) append content to an existing file.
-Instead of writing out the whole path to that existing file again, we reference it using the variable we created earlier.
+to put the date inside your file itself, this time in a reader-friendly format that includes the day and omits hours and minutes (e.g., Thursday, June 22, 2023).
+Earlier, we used a single right-angle bracket (>

 Open the file in VS Code to start journaling